 To make your life easier, I want you to install one simple plugin that will help you track keyword positions on Google easier and faster.
 Above all, it works right from your WordPress dashboard, so you don’t have to go anywhere.

 The plugin’s name is Squirrly.
 This SEO plugin has an inbuilt Google position tracking feature that works right from your WordPress dashboard without you doing anything.
 I’ve talked about Squirrly months before in my SEO plugins post.

 How To Setup SEO Squirrly Plugin to Track Posts’ Rankings

 The very first thing you need to do is install and activate the SEO Squirrly plugin.

 If you are using any other SEO plugins such as Yoast, All in One SEO Pack, or The SEO Framework, you will need to turn off the Squirrly’s meta description, and title feature.

 So that they don’t conflict with already published and existing meta SEO settings.
 Alternatively, you can also transfer all of your settings (including metadata) from your previous plugin to Squirrly to use it as your new plugin, the choice is up to you.

 Once you complete installation, activate the plugin by signing up for Squirrly SEO.
 It’s mandatory because you can use Squirrly on one blog with one email at a time in the free plan.

-All you new posts which are optimized by Squirrly will be tracked automatically and in a few hours publishing them, you will start seeing their position on Google SERPs.
+All your new posts that are optimized by Squirrly will be tracked automatically, and in a few hours publishing them, you will start seeing their position on Google SERPs.
 Simply click on the “see your rank on Google” button in the menu bar to check multiple posts.